Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Method

 where $\mathbf{x}_i=concat(\mathbf{e}_m, \mathbf{v}_m)$ is the concatenated token for the $m$-th source.
 We model $\psi\left(\cdot\right)$ variationally to make it generative.
 The optimization objective is designed as:

 where $\mathcal{L}_{kl}$ is the KL divergence from standard normal distribution, and $\lambda_2$ is a weight hyperparameter.

 We model $\psi\left(\cdot\right)$ with a stack of self-attention layers and learn it from visual-audio pairs in VGGSound.
-The visual sources are perceived from each video's central frame following \cref{subsec:perceive}.
-Each token sequence $\left\{\mathbf{x}_m\right\}$ is zero padded to a fixed length of $M=64$.
+The visual sources are perceived from each video's central frame following our aforementioned perception method.
+Each token sequence $\left\{\mathbf{x}_m\right\}$ is padded to a fixed length of $M=64$.
 To enhance generation diversity, a Classifier-free Guidance \cite{CFG} is applied during training by randomly zeroing out tokens.
-We replace the classic attention with Efficient Attention \cite{EfficientAtt} and detail this architecture in \cref{par:sup_efficient_attention} During inference, we set $\mathbf{v}=\mathbf{0}$ for sound source conditions from audio modality.
+We replace the classic attention with Efficient Attention \cite{EfficientAtt} and detail this architecture in Supplementary Section 2.3.
+During inference, we set $\mathbf{v}=\mathbf{0}$ for sound source conditions from audio modality.